walles/cleverdrawer/README.md

 5. `git push --tags`

 # TODO Misc
+* In landscape mode, put the search bar next to or inside the top toolbar
+* Speed up reading names from cache; it takes 256ms of the 600ms startup time
+* Move names caching into `IntentLaunchable`
 * Put a clear-the-search-box button inside the search box.
 * Sort recently installed apps earlier
 * Don't Crashlytics report during instrumentation tests